laowantong/paroxython/docs/spec.md

 38          previous_digit = digit
 ```

-_Limitation._ False negative when the iteration variable does not appear directly in the test of the conditional statement (cf. function `longest_progression()` above).
+_LIMITATION._ False negative when the iteration variable does not appear directly in the test of the conditional statement (cf. function `longest_progression()` above).
 Add a manual hint in such cases.

 ##### Matches